4 Ways to Use Motivational Interviewing Techniques to Improve Your Sales

 - What you discussed/reviewed

-- What your understanding of the prospect’s situation is (use reflexive listening techniques here)
+- What your understanding of the prospect’s situation is (use reflective listening techniques here)

 - How your solution will solve their problems/goals